Indiana University Bloomington: School of Medicine–Bloomington

 The Indiana University School of Medicine (IUSM) was founded in 1903 in Bloomington, initially offering only the first two years of medical education, with the remaining years completed at a separate school in Indianapolis.
 In 1908, the main campus moved to Indianapolis, and over time, Bloomington continued to host the first two years of medical education.
 The Bloomington medical science building was thus renamed as Myers Hall, in honor of medical school dean Burton D. Myers.
 A statewide medical school system was established in 1971, expanding IUSM's regional campuses.
 By 2014, all regional campuses offered full four-year programs.
 In 2021, IUSM-Bloomington moved into the new Health Sciences Building as part of the Regional Academic Health Center, alongside other health-related IU programs.

 Jacobs School of Music

 The Jacobs School of Music's newest building, The East Studio Building, under construction in 2012.

 Founded at the beginning of the 20th century by Charles Campbell, the Jacobs School of Music focuses on voice, opera, orchestral conducting, and jazz studies.
-With more than 1,600 students, the school is one of the largest of its kind in the US and among the largest in the world.
+It has more than 1,600 students.
 The school's facilities, including five buildings in the heart of campus, comprise recital halls, more than 170 practice rooms, choral and instrumental rehearsal rooms, and more than 100 offices and studios.
-Its faculty has included such notable people as Eileen Farrell, David Effron, János Starker, André Watts, Menahem Pressler, Carol Ann Weaver, Linda Strommen, Abbey Simon, Jorge Bolet, Ray Cramer, David Baker, William Bell, Harvey Phillips, Carol Vaness, Sylvia McNair, Howard Klug, violinist Joshua Bell, conductor Leonard Slatkin, and composer Sven-David Sandström.
+Its faculty has included such notable people as Eileen Farrell, David Effron, János Starker, André Watts, Menahem Pressler, Carol Ann Weaver, Abbey Simon, Jorge Bolet, Ray Cramer, David Baker, William Bell, Harvey Phillips, Carol Vaness, Sylvia McNair, Howard Klug, violinist Joshua Bell, conductor Leonard Slatkin, and composer Sven-David Sandström.
 Notable alumni include Edgar Meyer and soprano Angela Brown.